gnsmrky/pytorch-fast-neural-style-for-web/README.md

 (Reduced content size does not create smaller `.onnx` model file.
 It simply reduces the amount of resources needed for the needed inference run.
 In the exported `.onnx` model files, only the sizes of input and output nodes are changed.)

 ## Smaller input image sizes for ONNX.js web inference
+In a resource constrained syste, such as on Intel integrated graphics and smartphones, the browser can easily run out of resource for a relatively large network like fast neural style transfer.
+The easiest way to workaround this is to downsize the input image dimension.

 Goto [PyTorch fast-neural-style web benchmark](https://gnsmrky.github.io/pytorch-fast-neural-style-onnxjs/benchmark.html) as an example for quick demo.
 The benchmark runs image sizes at 128x128 and 256x256 to avoid the constrained resource situation.

 When doing inference eval with ONNX.js, the available resource is even more limited in web browsers.
 It is recommended to lower down the content image size even futher to 128x128 and 256x256 using `--content-scale` option.